BENOITHAVETlmj/ui_storybook_components_lib/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a simple React project built with TypeScript and integrated with Storybook.
+This is a simple React project built with TypeScript and integrated with [Storybook] (https://storybook.js.org/docs/react/get-started/why-storybook).
 It serves as a starting point for developing React applications with TypeScript and provides a convenient way to showcase and test UI components using Storybook.

 ## Table of Contents